 Dolphin Energy’s Advanced Subsea Intervention & Support Technology (ASSIST) pipeline repair system can now be deployed in the event of a rupture to the 36” sealines or the 48” export pipeline.
 The system is designed to minimize disruption from any accidental damage and restore gas supply to the Emirates in the quickest possible manner.

-The repair strategy includes equipment, systems and processes to decommission the pipeline, isolation of the pipeline to create a safe working environment, and repair and recommission the pipeline to resume gas supply services.
+The repair strategy includes equipment, systems and processes to decommission the pipeline, isolate of the pipeline to create a safe working environment, and repair and recommission the pipeline to resume gas supply services.
 This includes large bespoke subsea repair equipment to handle the pipeline on the seabed and carry out several repair welds in a hyperbaric condition, subsea.
+It also includes a set of service agreements for wide range of scopes from provision of full marine spreads to specialist subsea UT inspections.

 The system also includes a unique diverless subsea launcher and receiver which can be installed on the seabed without the use of any foundations.
 The use of large valves on the launcher and receiver allows inline tools to be received and launched subsea without re-flooding the pipeline.

-It can also be utilized on other pipelines ranging from 10-inches to 48-inches.
-Furthermore, the subsea equipment can be used for a wide range of works such as pipeline repair, tie-ins and tie-backs, hot tap and major subsea inspections such as concrete coating removal.
+ASSIST can also be utilized on other pipelines ranging from 10-inches to 48-inches for a wide range of requirements such as pipeline repair, tie-ins and tie-backs, hot tap and major subsea inspections such as concrete coating removal.
 Most equipment is designed to work remotely without the use of divers which is safe and cost efficient.

 Dolphin Energy has entered into a strategic agreement with KIZAD Industrial Zone and Khalifa Port and constructed a custom made Marine Base at KIZAD’s facilities that will serve as a hub for the subsea repair tools and offshore mobilization.